 As not all not-for-profit public sector entities within the State has 30 June year ends i.e. TAFES and schools have 31 December year ends, the State has to collect information from Cabinet ministers more frequently.

-The first submission will cover the period 1 July 2019 to 31 December 2019.
-All Cabinet ministers will be expected to complete and submit their certificates by 24 January 2020.
+The first submission will cover the period 1 July 20X1 to 31 December 20X1.
+All Cabinet ministers will be expected to complete and submit their certificates by the end of the third week of the following January.

 Cabinet ministers will return their certificates to the Department of Premier and Cabinet (DPC) via a secure Cabinet portal.

-The final submission will cover the remaining period 1 January 2020 to 30 June 2020 to report on any additional transactions that may have occurred during the quarter.
-All Cabinet ministers will be expected to complete and submit their certificates by 10 July 2020.
+The final submission will cover the remaining period 1 January 20X2 to 30 June 20X2 to report on any additional transactions that may have occurred during the quarter.
+All Cabinet ministers will be expected to complete and submit their certificates by the end of the first week of the following July.

 The information collected will enable DPC, the Department of Treasury and Finance (DTF) and the respective departments and agencies to review the information received from Cabinet ministers to support the drafting of the related party disclosures for inclusion in the relevant departments’ and agencies’ related party note.
 The DTF team will provide an overview and support role in facilitating the completion of the related party disclosures and ensuring consistency across the board.